 They are categorized as antinutrients since they block the absorption of some nutrients.

 The lectin in red kidney beans is called phytohaemagglutinin.
 It is responsible for red kidney bean poisoning, which results from eating raw or undercooked kidney beans.
-According to the United States Food and Drug Administration (FDA), consuming just four raw kidney beans could cause symptoms including severe nausea, vomiting, and diarrhea.
+According to the

 Cooking methods that use moist heat are helpful for decreasing the number of lectins in plants.
 Cooking also breaks down some plant starch into simpler carbohydrates.
 Lectins like to attach to carbohydrates and are removed from the body before they cause negative effects.